 - We are proud to have the largest air transportation hub in the Baltics – Riga International Airport – offering 100 direct destinations and serving nearly half of Latvian national airline airBaltic passengers.

 - Latvian railroads are the main commercial transportation infrastructure, especially for inland traffic.
 We are the only country in Europe with more than 70% of railway inland freight transport.
 Just wait for one of the biggest global projects, the Rail Baltic railway network, to connect Helsinki with Berlin right through the Baltics!
 The construction will be finished by 2026.

-- When it comes to freight handling, we are very competitive at a European level – Latvia is in second place in port freight per capita, reaching 30.9 tonnes per capita in 2019.
+- When it comes to freight handling, we are very competitive at a European level – Latvia is in the fourth place in port freight per capita, reaching 20.1 tonnes per capita in 2021.
 Also, we offer one of the most attractive port tariffs among Baltic Sea countries.

-- Riga International Airport is hitting new records - its number of passengers has risen 11% and now is 7.8 million people yearly.
+- Riga International Airport had recovered from crisis in 2021 - its number of passengers had risen by 21% and was 2.35 million people yearly.

 - We are in the epicentre of action here, as goods within 24 hours can be delivered to any customer in the Baltic States and even in Helsinki, Stockholm, and Warsaw.

 - We hope you are not indecisive!
 If you want to pursue higher education in Latvia in transport and logistics, you can choose between 12 universities providing higher education in the industry.
 There is also airBaltic PilotAcademy.

 - Also, Latvia currently has around 1002 students studying transportation and logistics.
 Defying the bias that transport and logistics are male domineered industries, 20% of the students are females.

 - The transport and logistics field is attractive and lucrative in Latvia, as 8085 companies operate within the sector, with total employment of 69 000 people.